 435 (Cross-listed with SOC 435) Women and Crime.
 (3) Theories of female criminality, patterns of female crime and victimization, women in corrections, and women as criminal justice practitioners are examined.
 Not open to students with credit in SOC 435.
 Prerequisite: SOC 100 or consent of instructor.

 455 Feminist Theory & Practice.
-(3) The study of feminist theory and its impact on language, socialization, religion, science, politics, and economics.
-Writing Instruction in the Discipline (WID) course.
+(3) This course explores how contemporary feminist theory describes and explains women’s realities, focusing specifically on the intersections of women’s sexual diversity, race, and other identities.
+Writing Instruction in the Disciplines (WID) course.
 Prerequisites: ENG 280; WS 355 or permission of instructor.

 470 (Cross-listed with KIN 470) Gender and Sport.
 (3) Examines relationships between gender, sport, and physical activity.
 Gender is examined within the context of stereotypes and the structure/philosophy of sport and physical activity.
 Sport and physical activity are investigated as social institutions relative to cultural constructions of gender.
 Not open to students with credit in KIN 470.
 Prerequisite: WS 190 or permission of instructor.